 Cosmetic Treatments During Pregnancy

-- It is unknown if hair straightening, hair permanents, highlighting, manicures/pedicures and/or coloring of hair is harmful to pregnancy.
+- It is unknown if hair straightening, hair permanents, highlighting, manicures/pedicures and/or coloring of hair is harmful to the pregnancy.
 If you choose to undergo these treatments, they need to be done in a well-ventilated area by skilled/licensed professionals.
 Pregnancy massage is usually safe if the therapist is licensed and equipped with a special table.

 Symptoms of a Miscarriage